project management · Sep 3, 2025

 3. Set Clear Expectations and Mediate Conflicts

-4. Empower and Delegate
+4. Equip and Delegate

 5. Champion the Shared Goal

-Tools That Support Cross-Functional Collaboration
+What Tools Support Cross-Functional Collaboration?

 • Synchronous vs. Asynchronous Communication: Synchronous tools (like video conferencing for live meetings) are great for real-time discussions, while asynchronous tools (like project management platforms or email) allow team members to collaborate at their own pace, accommodating different time zones and schedules.
 A balanced approach is often best.